warsang/frida_fuzz/docs/biodiff_algorithms.md

 aligned2 = [idx2 for idx1, idx2 in aligned_indices]
 visualization = visualize_alignment(bytes_sequence_1, bytes_sequence_2, aligned1, aligned2)
 print(visualization)

+# Using the generic align function with different methods
+from fridafuzzer_core.biodiff_algorithms import align result = align(bytes_sequence_1, bytes_sequence_2, method="wfa2")
 ```

 This API allows for integration of these powerful algorithms into custom analysis scripts and workflows.

+### Fallback Implementation

+The Wavefront Alignment algorithm has a fallback implementation using BioPython's `Align.PairwiseAligner` when the `pywfa` package is not available.
+This ensures that the functionality remains available even if there are installation issues with the `pywfa` package.

+To use the fallback implementation:

+1. Ensure BioPython is installed: `pip install biopython`
+2. The system will automatically use BioPython if `pywfa` is not available
+3. The API and results remain consistent regardless of which implementation is used

+This dual implementation approach provides maximum compatibility across different environments and platforms.